Dark Star Orchestra: History

 On 29 October 2004, Dark Star Orchestra played their 1,000th show at Carolina Theatre in Greensboro, N.C.
 The show did not adhere to a particular Grateful Dead setlist but was instead composed of highlights from throughout the Dead's history.
 The show was recorded by the DSO crew and distributed as a 3-CD set.

 In 2008, Dark Star Orchestra performed over 150 shows throughout the U.S. In addition to the complete Grateful Dead show selections, the band has been known to incorporate Jerry Garcia Band show setlists as well as original set lists of their own choosing.

 During the band's Spring tour in 2005, co-founder Scott Larned died of a heart attack on April 24.
 The band reeled for a while, featuring the talents of guest keyboardists, including Dan Klepinger and Tom Ryan, until selecting Rob Barraco as a permanent replacement in 2007.

 In 2009 John Kadlecik joined a new band with original Grateful Dead members Phil Lesh and Bob Weir called Furthur.
 On November 16, 2009 he officially announced that he was leaving Dark Star Orchestra.
 His final show with the band was on December 5, 2009.
 For DSO's 2009–10 winter shows, he was replaced by guitarist Jeff Mattson of the Zen Tricksters and the Donna Jean Godchaux Band.
-Mattson now is considered the permanent guitarist for DSO.
+Mattson now is the permanent guitarist for DSO.

 On May 3, 2013 it was announced that bassist Kevin Rosen would be leaving the band.
 He was quoted as saying "After all my years of touring with Dark Star Orchestra, I find myself in need of an extended break from life on the road.
 In addition, my mother’s declining health makes it even more important to be home at this time."